Maybe we don’t all want to be an opera

 I love to share with students the skills I have acquired in all genres of vocal music over 30 years of professional singing performing experience, and teaching.
 I especially love introducing a wide variety of the vast vocal repertoire and taking advantage of the richness that songs from all over the world in different languages can bring.
 Step by step singing in other languages is rewarding and adds a whole new dimension to the art of singing.

 If your requirements are specific in a certain style of music I can help you to achieve your goal of a better performance and interpretation through solid technique and study of the song.
-I am on the list of recommended teachers for Music Theatre students at WAAPA and teach the required repertoire for the certificate course.
+I am a Sessional Lecturer in Voice for WAAPA and teach the required repertoire for the Diploma and Bachelor Classical Voice and Diploma Music Theatre.

 Every voice can improve with regular practice!